1271 Avenue of the Americas: Impact

 Upon the building's completion, Architectural Forum wrote: "The building's character reflects a joining of partners, a marriage of uses, a meld of design, and a union between New York's two generic office-building types. [...]
 In skyscraper society, the Time & Life Building is upper-middle-class."
 New York Times critic Ada Louise Huxtable, writing in 1960, said that 1271 Avenue of the Americas, 28 Liberty Street, and 270 Park Avenue all had a "still too-rare esthetic excellence".
 Huxtable also characterized 1271 Avenue of the Americas' spaces as "flexible architectural anarchy".
-In a 2022 appraisal of public art in New York City buildings, Anthony Paletta of The Daily Beast described the building's lobby as having "Burle-Marx-like" flooring, while Albers's Portals and Glarner's Relational Painting No. 88 were "two great pieces" of art.
-1271 Avenue of the Americas' completion spurred the construction of other buildings along Sixth Avenue.
+Another architectural critic, Carter B. Horsley, praised the lobby's design and materials, though he believed the facade had an inconspicuous, albeit "not terrible", design.

+The Time & Life Building's completion spurred the construction of similar office buildings along Sixth Avenue.
+The architect Robert A. M. Stern wrote in his 1995 book New York 1960 that the building "marked the first key step" in the avenue's reconstruction.
+Architectural Forum wrote that the building's completion "opens a wide frontier for an expanding city", leading the way for the construction of other large office buildings west of Sixth Avenue.

-1271 Avenue of the Americas has also been shown in works of popular culture.
-The building was prominent in the television series Mad Men as the fictional headquarters of the advertising agency Sterling Cooper Draper Pryce (later Sterling Cooper & Partners).
+1271 Avenue of the Americas has appeared in several media works.
+The building was featured in the television series Mad Men as the fictional headquarters of the advertising agency Sterling Cooper Draper Pryce (later Sterling Cooper & Partners).
 AMC, the network on which Mad Men airs, unveiled a bench in front of the building in 2015; it contains a sculpture of lead character Don Draper's black silhouette, as shown in the show's opening credits.
-In addition, the 2013 film The Secret Life of Walter Mitty was partially set within the building.
+The 2013 film The Secret Life of Walter Mitty was partially set within the building.